 Skin conditions ranging from age spots to redness are effectively treated with intense pulsed light (IPL) treatments.
 IPL is non-invasive and is popular among patients who want something more than just a facial.
-Raleigh-Durham residents visit The Skin Care and Laser Center of Central Dermatology in Chapel Hill for IPL photofacials, which rejuvenate the skin with little to no downtime.
+Triangle residents visit The Skin Care and Laser Center of Central Dermatology in Chapel Hill and Central Dermatology Center in Cary for IPL photofacials, which rejuvenate the skin with little to no downtime.

 How IPL Works